Margarett Sargent

 Margarett Williams Sargent (August 31, 1892 – 1978) was a noted painter in the Ashcan School and a follower of George Luks.
 She exhibited as Margarett Sargent and Margarett W. McKean.

-Biography
+Early life and education

 Margarett Williams Sargent was born on August 31, 1892, on Commonwealth Avenue, Boston, the daughter of Francis Williams Sargent (1848–1920) and Jane Welles Hunnewell (1851–1936).
 She was a distant relative of John Singer Sargent.

 Sargent attended Miss Porter's School.

 After breaking a first engagement with Eddie Morgan, who was not accepted by her family, she trained as a sculptor in Italy, but later turned to watercolors and oils.
-She had her first show in New York in 1926, and later in Boston and Chicago.

-She was a student of Gutzon Borglum and George Luks.

-In 1919, Luks portrayed her by memory in The White Blackbird.
-Frederic Clay Bartlett, who courted her, sketched her in Paris; in the 1930s the sketch hung in Bartlett's house at 1301 Astor Street, Chicago.